BenedatLLC/ray-tutorial/map-reduce/README.rst

 Map Reduce Example
 ==================

-Here, we have two implementaitons of a map-reduce-sort for building a list of all the articles in Wikipedia with their incoming reference counts, sorted by the most refences and then by article title.
+Here, we have three implementaitons of a map-reduce-sort for building a list of all the articles in Wikipedia with their incoming reference counts, sorted by the most refences and then by article title.
+The three implementations are:

-One implementation, ``sequential_map_reduce.py`` is purely sequential, while the other implementation, ``ray_map_reduce.py`` uses Ray actors to parallel the workflow.
+1. ``sequential_map_reduce.py`` is purely sequential and does not use Ray
+2. ``ray_pull_map_reduce.py`` is a parallel Ray implementation where a single sorter calls multiple reducers, requesting data.
+Each reducer calls multiple mappers, requesting data.
+Thus, the data is "pulled" along the pipelne.
+3. ``ray_push_map_reduce.py`` is a parallel Ray implementation with multiple mappers, reducers, and sorters.
+The mappers start by reading the input file and make repeated calls to the reducers to "push" their data.
+The reducers then send their results to the sorters.

+``ray_push_map_reduce.py`` is a little faster than ``ray_pull_map_reduce.py`` (about 6% in my runs) and has lower maximum memory consumption.
+However, the code of the push design is more complex, and took 579 lines of code, versus 428 lines for the pull version.

 Downloading a Wikipedia dump
 ============================